claudiargt/claudia-analytics-projects/README.md

-# Hi there!
+# Well, hello there!
 I’m Claudia Garcia 👋

 I am a Master of Science in Business Analytics (MSBA) student at UC Irvine’s Paul Merage School of Business, with a background in economics and marketing.
 I pivoted into analytics after working in multicultural marketing and realizing that the most important consumer and business questions needed rigorous statistical and technical tools.